The histrionic personality disorder (HPD) screening test is a tool used to assess whether an individual may have the condition.

-These tests can be self-report questionnaires, interviews, or observations, and are designed to identify the key characteristics of HPD, such as attention-seeking behavior, emotional overreaction, and a strong desire to be the center of attention.
+These experts may use self-report questionnaires, interviews, or observations to uncover the key characteristics of HPD, such as attention-seeking behavior, excessive emotional reactions, and the drive to be the center of attention.

 You may also like to take borderline personality test and schizoid personality test.